Skip to main content

 on_schema_change

-Controls how schema differences are handled at execution time:
+Controls how schema differences are handled at execution time when the incremental delta has different columns than the target table: